Animal (2023 Indian film): Filming

 Principal photography began in Manali in April 2022.
 The second schedule took place in Mumbai in May 2022, with filming was held at the Pataudi Palace in July 2022.
 The next schedules were held in Delhi and Punjab.
-Filming resumed in England and Scotland in April with a schedule of 15–20 days.
+Filming resumed in England and Scotland in April 2023 with a schedule of 15–20 days.
+Filming was wrapped by July 2023.

 Music

 The film score is composed by Harshavardhan Rameshwar, who scored Reddy's previous films Arjun Reddy and its Hindi remake Kabir Singh.
-The songs featured in the film are composed by AR Rahman, Pritam, JAM8, Vishal Mishra, Jaani, Manan Bhardwaj, Shreyas Puranik, Ashim Kemson, Harshvardhan Rameshwar, Bhupinder Babbal.
+The songs featured in the film are composed by Pritam, JAM8, Vishal Mishra, Jaani, Manan Bhardwaj, Shreyas Puranik, Ashim Kemson, Harshvardhan Rameshwar, Bhupinder Babbal.
 Lyrics were written by Manoj Muntashir, Raj Shekhar, Siddharth-Garima, Jaani, Manan Bhardwaj, Ashim Kemson and Bhupinder Babbal.

 The album features eight tracks with four singles—"Hua Main", "Satranga", "Papa Meri Jaan" and "Arjan Vailly"—were released before the audio launch.
 The soundtrack to Animal was released at a music launch and fan experience event held on 24 November 2023 at Mehboob Studio in Mumbai.
 A deluxe edition album was released on 15 January 2024, featuring nine additional tracks.

 Marketing

 The teaser was released on 28 September 2023 coinciding with Kapoor's birthday.
 Arijit Singh held a concert in Chandigarh where Ranbir Kapoor joined him to promote film with the song Satranga on 4 November 2023.
 During the semi-final of 2023 Cricket World Cup, Ranbir Kapoor attended the stadium to watch the match and for promotional activities of the film on 15 November 2023.
 The teaser was showcased on Burj Khalifa on 18 November 2023, they also conducted film promotions at Marq Club and Dubai's Global Village on the same day in Dubai.
 The trailer was released on 23 November 2023.
-The cast appeared on the Unstoppable talk show, which premiered on Aha on 24 November 2023.
+The cast appeared on the Unstoppable, which premiered on Aha on 24 November 2023.
 They also appeared on Indian Idol.
 Before the pre-release event they conducted press conference tours in Hyderabad, Chennai, and Bengaluru.
 The film held its pre-release event in Hyderabad on 27 November 2023 with Mahesh Babu and S. S. Rajamouli as the chief guests.